Imperative that monetary and fiscal policies work in close coordination: RBI Policy minutes

 The MPC also decided to continue with the accommodative stance as there is room available for rate cuts going ahead, but it will also monitor inflation data in coming months to get more clarity on movement in prices.

-Other MPC members include Chetan Ghate, Pami Dua, Ravindra Dholakia, RBI Executive Director Micheal Patra and RBI Deputy Governor BP Kanungo.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
+Other MPC members include Chetan Ghate, Pami Dua and RBI Deputy Governor BP Kanungo.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
 Use the code "GETPRO".
 Moneycontrol Pro offers you all the information you need for wealth creation including actionable investment ideas, independent research and insights & analysis For more information, check out the Moneycontrol website or mobile app.